Legoless/Analytical/README.md

 *Where is Carthage support?*

-Analytical does not support Carthage, as it depends on several external frameworks.
+Analytical does not support Carthage for providers, as it depends on several external frameworks.
+You can use the core Analytical as a framework and add specific providers manually, as described under Manual installation.

 Contact
 ======